GuanceCloud/guance-docs/docs/en/management/high-performance.md

 ---

 Guance supports chart high-performance loading mode, which is closed by default.
-You can click on the account in the lower left corner and select "High-performance Mode" to open it.
+You can click on the account in the lower left corner and select **High-performance Mode** to open it.

 ![](img/3.customized_1.1.png)